Deep Image-based Illumination Harmonization: Proposed Method

 \subsection{Discriminator}

-The discriminator of SI-GAN is designed to help the R-network accelerate convergence and generate a plausible harmonized image.
+The discriminator of DIH-GAN is designed to help the R-Network accelerate convergence and generate a plausible harmonized image.
 Following Patch-GAN \cite{isola2017image}, our discriminator consists of six consecutive convolutional layers.
 Each convolutional layer contains convolution, instance normalization and ReLU operations.
 We use Sigmoid function to activate last feature map produced by a convolution, and perform a global average pooling operation on the activated feature map to obtain the final output of the discriminator.
-The discriminator takes the concatenation of the generated relighted image and object, or the concatenation of the ground-truth relighted image and the object mask, as input to determine real or fake.